fxarte/es_bulk/README.md

 # bulk_es
-A simple ElasticSearch bulk import tool from source files such as JSON, CSV, with stream and parallel bulk import.
+A set of simple ElasticSearch bulk import tools from source files such as: JSON, CSV, and XML.
+With options to stream and parallel bulk import.